• Skip to primary navigation

 Crock Pot Boiled Peanuts

-Are you supposed to eat the shell of boiled peanuts?
+Are you supposed to eat the shells of boiled peanuts?

 What are boiled peanuts good for?